 Shaping Public Policy

-The Collective is Teach For America’s association for alumni of color.
+The Collective is Teach For America’s association for alumni who identify as Indigenous or people of color.
 Members can strengthen their professional and personal networks and accelerate their leadership abilities.

 Today, there are 40 regional chapters and more than 13,000 members.
-Learn more on The Collective.
+Learn more about The Collective.